 The income I have made has been our fun money.
 It’s paid for vacations, gifts, and little fun things.
 It’s also being saved for a second vehicle.
 It is in no way a full time income for us.
 It is entirely possible to create that, especially with Ebay, but it would be a trade off for time and so far I haven’t been able to give it that much time.

-If you have questions I will happily address them in future posts in this series.
-Next week I will share more on selling on Ebay.
+If you have questions I will happily address them in future posts!
+See my next post on selling on Ebay.

 Questions to Consider When Contemplating How to Make Extra Money